-(a) (a) If more than one attempt is visible, but the candidate has clearly indicated which attempt is his/her final answer (e.g. by cros out other attempts or by annotating the script in some way), mark in the usual way. (b) If two attempts are visible (e.g. 2 boxes ticked instead of the 1 box stipulated), and neither has been crossed out/discounted by the candidate, no mark can be awarded. (c) Where candidates must tick a number of boxes (e.g. tick the 6 true statements) and tick too many, apply the follow the number of 'extra' answers indicated by the candidate from their number of correct answers.
-The remaining nu awarded, e.g. the candidate is asked to tick 6 statements, but ticks 8.
-5 of the ticks are correctly placed, but 2 are placed by candidate minus 6 ticks required by rubric = 2 'extras').
-Therefore the candidate is awarded a mark of 3 (d) Answers in pen do not take precedence over answers in pencil, e.g. if a candidate is asked to tick 1 box and ticks 2, one in pen and the other in pencil, the mark cannot be awarded unless there is explicit indication from the candidate as to which is his/her final answer.
+- (a) If more than one attempt is visible, but the candidate has clearly indicated which attempt is his/her final answer (e.g. by crossing out other attempts or by annotating the script in some way), mark in the usual way. - (b) If two attempts are visible (e.g. 2 boxes ticked instead of the 1 box stipulated), and neither has been crossed out/discounted by the candidate, no mark can be awarded. - Where candidates must tick a number of boxes (e.g. tick the 6 true statements) and tick too many, apply the following rule: deduct the number of 'extra' answers indicated by the candidate from their number of correct answers.
+The remaining number is the mark awarded, e.g. the candidate is asked to tick 6 statements, but ticks 8.
+5 of the ticks are correctly placed, but 2 are 'extras' (8 ticks placed by candidate minus 6 ticks required by rubric = 2 'extras').
+Therefore the candidate is awarded a mark of 3. - (d) Answers in pen do not take precedence over answers in pencil, e.g. if a candidate is asked to tick 1 box and ticks 2, one in pen and the other in pencil, the mark cannot be awarded unless there is explicit indication from the candidate as to which is his/her final answer.

-2.4 For questions requiring more than one element for the answer, (i) and (ii), where the answers are interchangeable:
+2.4 For a uestions reauirina more than or ne element fo r the answer. (i) and (ii) . where the answer s are interchangeable: